Latest News

 Thurra River Bridge and campground reopen for holidays, restoring access to Croajingolong's forests, trails, and beaches after fire and flood damage, with resilient infrastructure upgrades ensuring long-term safety and community enjoyment. - Regional all abilities participation grants is now open to boost inclusive sports opportunities for people with disability in regional communities

-Gippsland East MP Tim Bull warns communities face extreme bushfire risk this summer due to Labor’s volunteer cuts, ageing CFA fleet, inadequate fuel reduction, and failure to implement Royal Commission recommendations. - East Gippsland Council advances regional projects, improving facilities, accessibility, resilience and growth
+Gippsland East MP Tim Bull warns communities face extreme bushfire risk this summer due to Labor’s volunteer cuts, ageing CFA fleet, inadequate fuel reduction, and failure to implement Royal Commission recommendations. - East Gippsland Council advances regional projects, boosting infrastructure, accessibility, recreation, resilience and growth

 East Gippsland Council is delivering major regional projects, upgrades, improving accessibility, supporting resilience, and enhancing infrastructure across towns including Bairnsdale, Buchan, Mallacoota, Cann River, and Paynesville. - Melina Bath said CFA volunteers face risks due to aging equipment and $55M funding shortfall since 2020